julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, June 20, 2025.
+Saturday, June 21, 2025.
 Quote of the day:

-> "Learning to program teaches you how to think.
-Computer science is a liberal art." - Steve Jobs
+> "We have wasted History like a bunch of drunks shooting dice back in the men's crapper of the local bar." - Charles Bukowski